Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer

-\subsection{Reaction and Retrosynthesis prediction}
+\subsection{Reaction and Retrosynthesis Prediction}

 One of the fundamental problems in organic synthesis is the prediction of which products form as a result of a chemical reaction.
 Another is to identify a series of chemical transformations for synthesizing a target molecule.
-Computationally, the main challenge is how to explore the combinatorial space of reactions that can yield target molecule.
-Largely, previous methods for this task can be divided into template-based and template-free approaches.
+The main computational hurdle in this field is exploring the vast combinatorial space of reactions that can generate target molecules.
+Two predominant methods have emerged to tackle this issue - template-based and template-free approaches.